mstile1/code-docs/cpp/_posts/2023-01-20-strong-types.md

 Strong typing via inheritance, with the ability to inherit 'skills'/operations.

-A canonical example is math functions take a floating point value *angle*.
+A canonical example: math functions that take *angle* as a float.
 Is it meant to be degrees or radians?
 Probably radians...?
-It's often common for data driven angles to be specified and stored as degrees as they're easier to visualize.
+It's common for data driven angles (e.g. supplied from script/json) to use degrees as they're easier to visualize.

 ```
 // common function signature